 Such neighborhoods, which were subject to “attempted conversion,” were stripped of their past legacy and authentic identity.
 The approach taken toward these neighborhoods, like toward Mediterranean ornaments or Ottoman villages, completely ignored their Palestinian identity and denied their original inhabitants the right to return to them.
-High maintenance costs, the substantial investment necessary for the park’s development and the buildings’ restoration, and the relatively low value of the land, led to the conclusion that the plan for an artist colony in Wadi Salib was financially unfeasible.
+High maintenance costs, the substantial investment necessary for the park’s development and the buildings’ restoration, and the relatively low value of the land, led to the conclusion that the plan for an artist colony in Wadi Salib was financially unfeasible.18

 Given that the plan was not executed, the site remained abandoned and neglected.
 The condition of the abandoned houses continued to deteriorate, and the neighborhood became a “black hole,” an empty area, a neglected embarrassment zone in the heart of Haifa’s urban tapestry.
 Moreover, the staircases, which in the past had served as a link between upper Haifa and the lower region of the city, were destroyed, and the main road that ran through the neighborhood was blocked off and never repaired.
-The neighborhood’s original designation as a link between the upper and lower parts of the city, was forgotten, and what was executed on the site produced the opposite—detachment between both parts of the city at a time when the neighborhoods surrounding it were developed at head-spinning speed.
+The neighborhood’s original designation as a link between the upper and lower parts of the city, was forgotten, and what was executed on the site produced the opposite—detachment between both parts of the city17 at a time when the neighborhoods surrounding it were developed at head-spinning speed.
 The massive construction of government institution buildings, which were built on the edges of the neighborhood, was also conducted without any affinity with the past legacy but rather with blatant disregard for the past.

 Since 1948, Wadi Salib has remained partly destroyed, while other neighborhoods and districts in the area developed at a dizzying pace.
 The accelerated development around Wadi Salib only emphasized its vacuity and alienation.
 Real estate trends, the rise in housing costs, and the swelling momentum in construction in Israel, led to a situation in which, due to their low price, neglected municipal properties like Wadi Salib became coveted real estate sites for new building initiatives.
 Thus, the grandiose housing projects, such as a 180-unit residential tower, that are currently in construction on the site lack any affinity with its historical context and legacy.
-Projects like these will neither help rehabilitate the area’s distress or rejuvenate the neighborhood, but will rather exacerbate its exclusion and isolation from the urban fabric surrounding it.
+Projects like these will neither help rehabilitate the area’s distress or rejuvenate the neighborhood, but will rather exacerbate its exclusion and isolation from the urban fabric surrounding it.17

-Two traumas are associated with Wadi Salib—one of 1948 and one of 1959.
+Two traumas are associated with Wadi Salib—one from 1948 and one from 1959.
 Architectural plans for this contentious site aspired to “treat” its inherent traumas by way of erasing history and creating a single new urban narrative, while in fact, Wadi Salib remained in a state of neglect for many decades.